SpektraSystems/Microsoft-Cloud-Workshop/azure-security-and-management/README.md

 * With the release of the March 2018 Security bulletin, there was a fix that addressed a CredSSP, “Remote Code Execution” vulnerability (CVE-2018-0886) which could impact RDP connections.
 **Resolution**
-Please follow the instruction under https://github.com/SpektraSystems/Microsoft-Cloud-Workshop/blob/master/RDP%20CredSSP/README.md
+Please follow the instructions under https://github.com/SpektraSystems/Microsoft-Cloud-Workshop/blob/master/RDP%20CredSSP/README.md

 * In **Exercise-2** **Task 2** While creating **Windows Server 2016 DataCenter VMs**, you may not see the option for **Enable Backup** so you can configure **Backup** after the deployment of VMs.
 In this case deploy the all four VMs first and then configure the Backup.